Breast Cancer Misdiagnosis Claims

 - Special damages – this is an award of compensation based on any financial losses that can be attributed to your cancer misdiagnosis.
 This includes lost earnings from being unable to work, the cost of any medications or treatments required and transport costs going back and forth from medical appointments.

-If you would like to find out if you have a possible case, we offer all of our clients a free initial consultation.
+If you would like to find out if you have a possible case, call 0800 678 1410 today for a free initial consultation.
 This is a free, confidential and pressure free chat with an experienced solicitor who can assess the details of your particular case.
 As well as finding out if you have a valid claim, it is also a chance to ask any questions that you might have and receive an estimate of the compensation that you could be entitled to.